neotamoe/jqCardHomework/README.md

 ---------------------

 Reworked and rewrote assignment as demonstrated in DevJanaPrime's github: psi_cardsLecture2.
 This was done as reinforcement of the day's lecture to help solidify knowledge and learning.
-See Dev's original file in my repo for comparison.
+See Dev's forked repository (jQuery (psi_cardsLecture2) for comparison.
 Work was done with as much independence as possible to recreate needed code.

 Activity Description